Skip to content

 Backend Selection

-If your application should normally use Mojo, define it once and reuse it.
+If your application should normally use one explicit backend, define it once and reuse it.

 BACKEND = kayak.MOJO_EXACT_CPU_BACKEND